jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-07.md

 Rent is a regular revenue from the lack of land while taxes are also a regular revenue from the lack of power by the other person.
 Rent-seeking is someone who can gain revenue because he can do so, without necessarily creating value in return.

-{{< q a="smith" >}}
+{{< q a="Smith" c="Wealth Of Nations Book 1, Chapter 11" >}}
 The rent of land is naturally a monopoly price.
-<cite>Wealth Of Nations Book 1, Chapter 11</cite>
 {{< /q >}}

 A landlord can charge rent for his land because he or his forefathers were able to own or conquer that land.
 You have no choice but to pay rent if you want to use his land.

 This lack of choice is in turn caused by the fact that humans have no choice but tolive on landinstead of the water or air.
 The same idea is true withtaxes -- the government or ruling party can charge taxes because they were able to gain power in the country -- you have no choice but to pay taxes, because you must live under some form of civilized society.
 In Eastern metaphysics, we can say that rent is usually the revenue of the warrior class or ksatriyas.